EricAgyemang/IT432StreamHeartRateData/README.md

 * Select a **line graph** (top left option).

 # SUMMARY
-This project build up data pipeline that start with an Internet of Things (IoT) device that captures the heart rate collected from a patient, leverage IoT core to securely publish the data to a message queue where it is transported into a data warehouse.
-In this project, a Raspberry pi with a heart rate sensor in sued for the IoT device and the components of the Google
-Cloud platform forms the data pipeline.
+This project build up data pipeline that start with an Internet of Things (IoT) device that captures the heart rate collected from a patient, leverage IoT core to securely publish the data to a message queue where it is transported intoa data warehouse.
+In this project, a Raspberry pi with a heart rate sensor in sued for the IoT device and the components of the Google Cloud platform forms the data pipeline.
 Section 1 outlines the supporting hardware targets and hardware requirements, while Section 2 gives the detailes of getting the setup extablished on the Google Cloud platform.
-The key areas of section 2 is the creation and use of project ID, and GitBush/openSSL/Google
+The key areas of section 2 are the creation and use of project ID, and GitBush/openSSL/Google
 Cloud Shell for creating the the two pair of keys (private key and public key) to be used for adding devices to the IoT core registry.
+Section 3 outlines the steps required for creating BigQuery Table on the Google Cloud.
+Section 4 to Section 8 show the remaining  steps and processes required to connect the Raspberry Pi for performing data streaming on the Google Cloud platform.
+The last Section 9 is about data visualization where the detailed instructions required to go through that process are given.
+In this, the results of the data streaming are saved to the Google sheets for visualization.
+Some helpful links with resources are provided and all supporting documents to this project are made available on GitHub for user persual.